jonaprieto/logic-cm0845/lab2/README.md

     deriving (Show, Eq)
 ```

-On this way, we can build up any formula given by the language,
+On this way, we can build up any formula given by the language.
-like these ones:

 Defining some basic terms (variables):